joseriveraphd/cyclistic_r_tableau/README.md

 Hourly bike use should also be considered.
-Based on the graph below, which shows increased activity for members during (working) lunch hours, I also recommend the newsletter highlight the benefit of biking to work and grabbing a bite to eat.
+Based on the graph below, which shows increased activity for members during (working) lunch hours, I also recommend a digital campaign that highlights the benefits of biking to work and grabbing a quick bite to eat.

 <p align="center">
 <img src="cyclisticreport_files/figure-gfm/plot_rides_tod-1.png" style="width:70.0%" />